FAQs

 3. Breed specific information determined in consultation with Parent Clubs

 The basic requirement for donation is that the sire is AKC registered, and the owner of the semen has given proper authorization for AKC PPB to own and use the frozen semen.
+Recognizing that most donations will have value, but some more than others, the AKC PPB Gift Acceptance Committee reviews all relevant information prior to recommending acceptance.

 What if a donor dog is on conditional, limited, or restricted registration?